jhvozdovich/pig-dice-testing/README.md

 # _Pig Dice_

-#### _Epicodus Project, Interactive Pig Dice Game April 8, 2020_
+#### _Epicodus Project, Interactive Pig Dice Game April 14, 2020_

-#### By _**Jessica Hvozdovich and Khan Sahab**_
+#### By _**Jessica Hvozdovich and Dan Merys**_
+#### Version 1 Contributions by _**Khan Sahab**_

 ## Description

 _This webpage allows a user to roll a die, amass points until they decide to "hold" or roll a one, causing them to forfeit all points accumulated, and then allow another player to do the same.
-Players accumulate points in between rounds, the highest score at the end of three rounds is the victor._
+Players accumulate points in between rounds, the highest score at the end of three rounds is the victor.
+This project is also being used to practice the Red Green Refactor testing workflow and configuring with Webpack._

 ## Setup/Installation Requirements